AaronCollins42/Availity_Homework/README.md

 2. Tell me about something you have read recently that you would recommend and why.
 (Can be a Github Repo, Article, Blog, Book, etc)

-*As far as professional reading materials I would probably recommend w3schools coding tutorials because I have found them to be a quick way to get comfortable with new coding languages
+*As far as professional reading materials I would probably recommend w3schools coding tutorials because I have found them to be a quick way to get comfortable with new coding languages and to reference the things I need.
+Specifically I recently used the angular tutorials

 3. How would you explain to your grandmother what Availity does?